onosproject/onos-config/docs/testing.md

 ## Architecture

-The integration test framework provides an `onos-it` command for controlling and running tests.
+The integration test framework provides an `onit` command for controlling and running tests.
-When `onos-it` is invoked, the command creates a test `Controller` to run the test.
+When `onit` is invoked, the command creates a test `Controller` to run the test.

 The default implementation of the test controller is the `kubeController`.
 The `kubeController` loads the Kubernetes client from the local context and sets up the test environment: